-18 Vide Case C-216/18 PPU (submitted as Dok "AZ6"); "The Rule of law crisis in Poland and the primacy of EU law" (submitted as Dok "AZ7"); Case C-430/21 (submitted as Dok "AZ8"); and "Rule-of-Law" cases against Poland are adjourned for an additional year" (submitted as Dok "AZ9");
+&lt;sup>18 Vide Case C-216/18 PPU (submitted as Dok "AZ6"); "The Rule of law crisis in Poland and the primacy of EU law" (submitted as Dok "AZ7"); Case C-430/21 (submitted as Dok "AZ8"); and "Rule-of-Law" cases against Poland are adjourned for an additional year" (submitted as Dok "AZ9"); Dok "AZ1"

-- the first document submitted19 is an order by the United States District Court for the Southern District of Texas, Houston Division, dated the 16th May 2017 in the matter between MYADVERTISINGPAYS Ltd et al vs VX GATEWAY INC. et al. where that Court ordered that the matter between the parties is to be resolved by arbitration in Panama. - the second document20 is a decision awarded by the Eleventh Court of the Circuit of the Criminal of the First Judicial Circuit of Panama on the 30 July 2018 wherein the Court issued a "provisional dismissal order, which does not transit to res judicata and allows the reopening of the process" - the third document is composed of a set of two communications.21 One is an email from Morgan Bonneure to the Requested person's defence counsel stating that the prosecutor has decided to classify the file as soon as possible in the absence of sufficient charges.22 Furthermore, the Requested Person also submitted communication she received from Morgan Bonneure explaining that in the investigation following a complaint made by WISE to the CTIF (which is equivalent to the Malta Financial Intelligence Analysis Unit), the Brussels Public Prosecutor's Office declared that all charges against them have been dropped.
+et al. where that Court ordered that the matter between the parties is to be resolved by arbitration in Panama.

+- the second document is a decision awarded by the Eleventh Court of the Circuit of the Criminal of the First Judicial Circuit of Panama on the 30 July 2018 wherein the Court issued a "provisional dismissal order, which does not transit to res judicata and allows the reopening of the process" - the third document is composed of a set of two communications.
+One is an email from Morgan Bonneure to the Requested person's defence counsel stating that the prosecutor has decided to classify the file as soon as possible in the absence of sufficient charges.
+Furthermore, the Requested Person also submitted communication she received from Morgan Bonneure explaining that in the investigation following a complaint made by WISE to the CTIF (which is equivalent to the Malta Financial Intelligence Analysis Unit), the Brussels Public Prosecutor's Office declared that all charges against them have been dropped.